-Immersing yourself in cold water has some distinct health benefits, as a growing number of health influencers, celebrities, athletes, and trainers will happily confirm.
+Immersing yourself in cold water has some distinct health benefits, as many health influencers, celebrities, athletes, and trainers will happily confirm.

 But what’s the science behind cold water therapy?
 What exactly are the benefits?
 And what’s the best and safest way to immerse yourself in cold water?